 Junior Suite with a balcony at the St. Regis Princeville

 The way the system works is that SNA’s can be applied at any time after booking, but the ability for the upgrade to be confirmed only begins 5 days prior to arrival.
 They can be used for paid or points stays.
 From 5 days out, the system will automatically check for upgrade space and provide updates via email.
 If space is open, the upgrade will be confirmed.
 If the upgrade cannot be confirmed by 2PM local time the day before arrival, the SNA will be returned to the owner’s account and an email is sent to provide the status.
-If an upgrade is confirmed, the request cannot be reversed without cancelling the reservation.
+In the case where an upgrade is confirmed, the request cannot be reversed without cancelling the reservation.

 I don’t typically apply these upgrades for short stays on business trips, or at properties where I don’t think the upgrade will be interesting or worthwhile.
 I’d obviously prefer to use them when traveling with my wife on vacation, so I guess we should take more!
 Unfortunately, I’ve had such a hard time using them, that I am now applying them for every SPG stay just so they don’t go to waste.
 Even when requested, the SNA often do not clear, so I’m not sure how much this new system helps in terms of ‘confirming’ these upgrades in advance as opposed to the old system of upgrading based on availability at check in.
 This is still supposed to occur, and often does.